-Dietary fiber is one of the most important nutritional features of food.
+Dietary fibre is one of the most important nutritional features of food.
 Its importance has risen over the years for a number of reasons:-

 - Disorders of the digestive system are a major concern for many health bodies.
 Improving fibre intake offers a real opportunity for product developers in the food, beverage and dietary supplements market.